Shot2Story: A New Benchmark for Comprehensive Understanding of Multi-shot Videos: The benchmark

-In contrast to the traditional video captioning benchmarks~\cite{xu2016msr-vtt,krishna2017activitynet,zhou2018youcook2}, we also annotate narration captions in addition to the visual-only captions.
-Different from existing audio captioning benchmarks~\cite{gemmeke2017audioset}, we focus more on human speeches rather than acoustic events.
-The annotators are required to associate the human speech with the video content and summarize the main idea of the speech.
+In contrast to the traditional video captioning benchmarks~\citep{xu2016msr-vtt,krishna2017activitynet,zhou2018youcook2}, we also annotate narration captions in addition to the visual-only captions.
+Different from existing audio captioning benchmarks~\citep{gemmeke2017audioset}, we focus more on human speeches rather than acoustic events.
+Annotators are required to associate the human speech with the video content and summarize the main idea of the speech.
 We require annotators to describe the source of the speech using visual information.
-For example, if someone is talking, the annotator needs to describe which person in the video is talking.
+For example, if someone is talking, the annotators need to describe which person in the video is talking.
 If the human speech refers to some object in the video, the annotator is required to describe which object in the video the speaker is referring to.
 Note that the speaker identity and reference of visual objects are critical information for understanding a video that cannot be trivially obtained using existing algorithms.
-There are existing research on speaker identification~\cite{kim2021speakerdet} and visual grounding~\cite{anne2017localizing,zhou2019grounded}, but they only work well on constraint scenarios.
-Given this annotation process, our narration captioning task requires a joint understanding of visual and audio signals.
+There are existing research on speaker identification~\citep{kim2021speakerdet} and visual grounding~\citep{anne2017localizing,zhou2019grounded}, but they only work well on constraint scenarios.